babel-blade/babel-blade/docs/index.md

 ## Try it out on ASTExplorer

 The quickest, zero-install way to try it out is on [astexplorer](http://astexplorer.net/#/gist/01983f61e310f1eaf6b12a221556a937/7e9ae4d3b406ed94d92f6931c0474f964e1ae990).
 If you like it, head over to our **Getting Started** docs to see how to install the babel plugin in your app.

+## Official Emoji

+It is the ⛸️.
+Basically when I explained this idea to coworkers they said "oh it's just **inline** GraphQL".
+My boss at the time liked inline skating, which is commonly known as Roller Blading, and so the name stuck.